Can-So/HopStack/README.md

 # Put some Hops in your code craft.

 HopStack v 0.2.3 is a beautifully crafted application stack for software teams.
-It's great for people who build scalable applications using AngularJS, Bootstrap, Coffeescript and SASS already, but is easy enough for anyone who understands HTML5, jQuery and CSS already.
+It's great for people who already build scalable applications using AngularJS, Bootstrap, Coffeescript, and SASS and is easy enough for anyone who understands HTML5, jQuery, and CSS.

-HopStack is also a uniquely crafted blend of fine javascript malts, streamlined workflows and beautiful hops and skips to essential interface form & function.
+HopStack is also a uniquely crafted blend of fine javascript malts, streamlined workflows, and beautiful hops and skips to essential interface form & function.

 HopStack is great for new projects like those found in hackerspaces, creative collectives, and startup / cowork spaces.